 “I will go with him.”
 I stepped forward.
 It should have come out as a request.
 Somehow it sounded like a demand.

 My father looked at me, “You and Keldamar will go to the Wahtwa.
 Tell them of the prince’s death.
 Ask if the priestess will see you.
 It would be right that the Angel oversee Prince Helm’s passage.”

 I felt my face flush.
 I could not hide it.
 He was sending me to fetch an old woman when my duty—and Keld’s—was to protect Prince Dagmar.
 Matters involving the Angel were a mystery and belonged in the realm of woman.
 I swallowed a menacing lump.
-“Yes, sir,” I said.
-I turned from him.
+“Yes, sir,” I said and turned from him.

 The dead were not allowed among the longhouses.
-My father would stay with the rest of his men, guarding the bodies until the bodies were with their families.
+My father stayed with the rest of his men.
+They would guard the cart until the bodies were with their families.